Davidhorn

 Throughout his career, Fallon has participated in major investigations, including the first World Trade Center attack and the USS Cole bombing.
 These experiences exposed him to the harsh realities and ineffectiveness of torture, driving his shift towards promoting humane and effective interrogation techniques.
 His book, “Unjustifiable Means,” explores the troubling aspects of US interrogation methods and his personal crusade against them, advocating for a shift towards rapport-based interviewing that aligns with human rights principles.

-Unlike many European countries, where ethical standards and human rights are increasingly more embedded in law enforcement practices, the US has historically been slower to abandon coercive interrogation methods, such as the Enhanced Interrogation Techniques (EITs).
+Unlike many European countries, where ethical standards and human rights are increasingly more embedded in law enforcement practices, the US has historically been slower to abandon coercive police interrogation methods, such as the Enhanced Interrogation Techniques (EITs).
 Fallon’s advocacy highlights the critical need for the US to align more closely with practices that prioritise human dignity and justice in interrogation methods (i.e. the ORBIT method).

-Mr. Fallon stresses the need to align modern police interviewing methods with scientific research and strict legal standards to avoid past errors and boost law enforcement credibility.
+Mr. Fallon stresses the need to align modern police interrogation methods with scientific research and strict legal standards to avoid past errors and boost law enforcement credibility.
 His experience highlights how ethical standards can drive significant change in the justice system, ensuring empirical methods that improve the quality of investigations and interrogation methods that respect justice and human dignity.

 His story is not only about transitioning from traditional interrogation to ethical interviewing; it’s about a commitment to justice and the profound impact that one individual’s perseverance and principles can have on the global stage.